Palmetto Air Service since 1968

 Robin Robin Hefka's real job is instructing for Palmetto Air Service, but he moonlights as a captain for a major US airline.
 He also flew C-141s for the US Air Force, which gives him fodder for a lot of great stories.
 He's got a wicked sense of humor and a wonderful way of explaining the oddities of aerial navigation.
 When he's not looking for his gate or waiting for a pushback, he spends his time restoring Very Ugly Cars.
 See what we mean?

-Sam Sam Hoerter has flown more hours than Edna, Robin, Bob, Chris, and Mike combined.
+Sam Sam Hoerter has flown more hours than Edna, Robin, Chris, Jim, Jason, and Mike combined.
 However, most of those flights were logged while daydreaming in school or flying a desk (his favorite being a light oak, six-drawer model that handled crosswinds with ease.)
-Seriously, after thirty years as a pilot and airport manager, Sam provides our students with aviation management insights as well as flight experience. . . and if you catch him on a good day, he may even loan you his Johnny Rocket flight helmet!
+Seriously, Sam provides our students with aviation management insights as well as flight experience. . . and if you catch him on a good day, he may even loan you his Johnny Rocket flight helmet!
+Sam is also a Cirrus Standardized Instructor Pilot, and available for training in your Cirrus aircraft.

 Chris Chris Riffle is a computer science type by training, and writes software for fun and profit.
 Chris is pretty quiet until he starts talking about the things he really loves, then he lights up like a Christmas tree.
 What does he love?
 Flying, of course, and teaching flying.
 Skydiving and (legal) BASE jumping.
 Teaching French to non-profit medical groups travelling to third world countries.
 Writing software.
 Download his open-source JFlight logbook.
 Chris might be quiet, but he's certainly never bored!